vsariola/fluxerator/README.md

-# still unnamed 8k intro
+# fluxerator

+A windows 4k intro by chlumpie & pestis, released at Revision 2023.

 ## Prerequisites for building

 Rocket is included as a submodule in the repo, so you should clone it with e.g.
-`git clone --depth=1 --recursive https://github.com/vsariola/unnamed8k`
+`git clone --depth=1 --recursive https://github.com/vsariola/fluxerator`

 Following tools should be in path: